describo/documentation/src/faqs.md

 On one of their sites they claim that RO-Crate Editor files are definitely not compatible with Describo.
 This is absolutely incorrect.
 Following is an explanation of why.

-I can't explain why the lead is making that claim other than perhaps trying to paint Describo in a negative light for personal gain.

 :::

 One of the key innovations of Describo was the development of profiles to drive the user interface.